Overview – Prelude – Allemande – Courante – Sarabande – Menuet I & II – Gigue

 The harmony changes more often in the cadences and you need two bows to each crotchet (quarter note).
 You can decide how much you want to bring out the hemiola feel by contrasting the strength of the last beat of bars 7, 11 & 15 with the first beat of 8, 12 & 16.

 The pattern of the cadences isn’t the only way Bach’s harmony in the Sarabande quotes from other movements.
 The first two bars follow the same I-IV-V-I harmony as the first four bars of the Prelude.
 Bach drives home the point by going round the sequence again, coming back to IV, V and I on the strong second beats of bars 3, 4 and 5.
+So in my interpretation, the first half of the movement has rest points midway through bars 2 and 5 while the second half splits more conventionally into two halves which are each four bars long.

 People who are used to playing music written in later periods might think it’s necessary to join the trills on to the notes that follow.
 Trills in the classical era are always followed by a resolution but in this sort of music the trills are resting points, and the notes that come after are always upbeats into a new phrase.
 In fact, apart from the decoration in bar 3, I think it’s best never to slur the strong second beat into any other notes.